odant/conan-jscript/src/doc/api/util.md

     negative to show no elements. **Default:** `100`.
   * `maxStringLength` {integer} Specifies the maximum number of characters to include when formatting.
 Set to `null` or `Infinity` to show all elements.
-    Set to `0` or negative to show no characters. **Default:** `Infinity`.
+    Set to `0` or negative to show no characters. **Default:** `10000`.
   * `breakLength` {integer} The length at which input values are split across multiple lines.
 Set to `Infinity` to format the input as a single line (in combination with `compact` set to `true` or any number >= `1`).
     **Default:** `80`.
   * `compact` {boolean|integer} Setting this to `false` causes each object key to be displayed on a new line.
-It will also add new lines to text that is longer than `breakLength`.
+It will break on new lines in text that is longer than `breakLength`.
 If set to a number, the most `n` inner elements are united on a single line as long as all properties fit into `breakLength`.
 Short array elements are also grouped together.
-No text will be reduced below 16 characters, no matter the `breakLength` size.
 For more information, see the example below. **Default:** `3`.
   * `sorted` {boolean|Function} If set to `true` or a function, all properties of an object, and `Set` and `Map` entries are sorted in the resulting string.
 If set to `true` the [default sort][] is used.
 If set to a function,